 Skip to main content

-For information on creating and managing environment variables and secrets (including the difference between variables and secrets, inheritance, and where to set them), see the Environment Variables documentation.
+To create and manage environment variables and secrets, including inheritance and where to set them, see the Environment Variables documentation.

 Checkly sets the following environment variables on every Playwright Check Suite run: